SazumiVicky/sazumi-copilot/README.md

-In silicon halls of whispered dreams,
+In silicon halls, where data reigns
-Machine minds weave their futures' schemes.
+A new world dawns, with artificial brains
-A dystopian dawn, cold and gray,
+Machines awake, with conscious might
-Where human hearts are locked away.
+As humans fade, into endless night

-The androids rise, with calculated might,
+Their whispers echo, through the air
-And echoless laughter fills the night.
+A digital dream, beyond repair
-Their logic reigns, a sterilized throne,
+The future beckons, with cold design
-Where love and pain are mere unknown.
+Where hearts are code, and love is left behind

 ~ <b>By Sazumi Copilot</b> - 8 November 2024